ubaierbhat/cobol-programming-course/COBOL Programming with VSCode.md

 - The entire product (IDz client) you're looking at in Figure 4 is called the Workspace.

-o   You can think of this Workspace as analogous to a development workbench - that has several preferences pre-configured.
+    - You can think of this Workspace as analogous to a development workbench - that has several preferences pre-configured.

 - The Workspace contains several Perspectives and a perspective is a defined layout for your tools - which are called Views.

 - A View is a singular tool for working on some aspect of a z/OS application.
 There are hundreds of IDz Views, each has a purpose, and in this book, we will use a subset of these views:

-o   Editor - a view used to create or modify code
+    - Editor - a view used to create or modify code

-o   Remote Systems - a view for accessing code that resides on a mainframe
+    - Remote Systems - a view for accessing code that resides on a mainframe

-o   Properties - a view that shows you the attributes of something (often a file characteristics)
+    - Properties - a view that shows you the attributes of something (often a file characteristics)

-o   z/OS Projects - a view used to organize specific files for faster access
+    - z/OS Projects - a view used to organize specific files for faster access